ChumburidzeGio/redox/README.md

 Make sure to call the file some understandable name before uploading, so it's clear what that image is for and what's on it.

-After uploading the image go to the file to which you want to add the image and add the following assuming that file that uploaded was called `some-understandable-name.png`:
+After uploading the image go to the page to which you want to add the image and add the following assuming that file that you uploaded was called `some-understandable-name.png`:

 ```html
 <Image src="some-understandable-name.png" />